Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 Library and tea room

-If you however turn left at the far end of the lounge, you will access two seating rooms which feature their own unique design.
-One room is designed as an old-fashioned library with book cabinets and leather couches and seats.
+If you turn left at the far end of the lounge, you will come across two large rooms with some more seating, each featuring their own unique design.

-Next to this you will find an area which is dubbed as the tea room with yet more sofas and seats.
 Although it is possible to get some tea at other drink stations too, you will find a much wider choice in both Turkish teas as well as blends from other parts of the world here.

 Cinema room

-Halfway through the lounge you will see on your right hand side a TV wall with a dozen or so TV screens showing news and sports channels.
-You will also find the entrance here to a dark cinema room, where most of the times some silent movies or footage and music of a classical music concert are played.
+You will also find the entrance here to a dark cinema room, where most of the times some silent films or footage of a classical music concert are played.

-As this room is quite dark and features lounger chairs, it is a popular spot for people to take a quick nap in between flights.
-There are however also proper lounger chairs at the outer edges of the lounge which can be used for the same purpose (or well, which are actually meant for this purpose!).
+There are however also proper loungers at the outer edges of the lounge, which can be used for the same purpose (or well, which are actually meant for this purpose!).

 Miles&Smiles Lounge food buffet

-The old Turkish Airlines lounge at Ataturk Airport always had the reputation of being one of the best business class lounges in the Star Alliance network for one single reason: the massive food buffet.
+The old Turkish Airlines lounge at Ataturk Airport always had the reputation of being one of the best business class lounges in the Star Alliance network for one single reason: The massive food buffet.

-Turkish Airlines certainly managed to bring this aspect over to its lounges at Istanbul New Airport.
-Indeed, they might have even managed to outdo themselves even more as I think the buffet is even better in the new Miles&Smiles Lounge!
+Indeed, they might have even managed to outdo themselves even more, as I think the buffet is even better at the new Miles&Smiles Lounge!

-There is one main buffet area in the centre of the lounge where you can find mostly healthy and fresh salads, olives, cheeses, spreads and sauces.
-Throughout the lounge there are live cooking stations where you can grab a hot meal freshly prepared in front of your eyes.
+Throughout the lounge there are live cooking stations where you can grab a cooked meal that’s freshly prepared in front of your eyes.

-As a Turkish Airlines regular who has visited this lounge on numerous travels, I managed to taste almost everything there is on offer (and that is a lot!) during my frequent lounge visits.
-All food is really of great quality and the chefs cooking the food take pride in guests trying out the authentic Turkish staples.
+All food is really of great quality and the chefs cooking the food take pride in guests trying out some authentic Turkish staples.

 In the text and images below, I will take you along a culinary journey through all the food stations of the Turkish Airlines Miles&Smiles Lounge.